What are opioids?

 Opioids and/or opiates are any drugs that are derived from the Poppy plant.
 Opioid and opiates act by binding to receptors within neurons found in the brain.
 When one starts opioid substance use, these receptors become responsible for things such as regulating body temperature and the body’s response to stress and pain.
 By binding to those receptors, opioids affect the way that a person’s body will respond to different stimulus, especially pain.
 Opioid drugs can also have a dramatic effect on things like mood and digestion that can be lethal, as opioid receptors play a huge role in those body functions as well.

 If you or a loved one are struggling with opioid addiction, know that you are not alone.
 There is help available.
 Our substance use and mental health experts can provide you with the tools and support you need to overcome substance use and lead a healthy, fulfilling life.

 What is the difference between opiates and opioids?

 In terms of differences between opioids and opiates, they are almost identical.
 However, opioids are more commonly prescription medications, while opiates are widely synthesized and are often used in combination with other drugs.
 The most common of the opiates being heroin.
-Users beware, if it is coming off the street, you never know what you are going to get!
-Street dealers are very quick to cut up drugs like heroin, cocaine, meth, flakka, etc. with fentanyl, carfentanyl, baking soda, sugar, MSM, numbing agents, talcum powder, or even rat poison!
+Substance abusers beware, if it is coming off the street, you never know what you are going to get!
+Street dealers are very quick to cut up drugs such as heroin, cocaine, meth, flakka, etc. with fentanyl, carfentanyl, baking soda, sugar, MSM, numbing agents, talcum powder, or even rat poison!
 Even more so today, with the impact that the internet is having on the drug market.